voegelas/mariadb-plugin-saslauthd/README.md

 This MariaDB plugin authenticates database users against the system password file, LDAP or other mechanisms supported by saslauthd.

+**This plugin is no longer maintained because of constant incompatible changes in MariaDB.**

 ## ENABLE SASLAUTHD

 On Slackware Linux, enable the saslauthd daemon with: